sindresorhus/screenfull/readme.md

 > Simple wrapper for cross-browser usage of the JavaScript [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode), which lets you bring the page or any element into fullscreen.
 Smoothens out the browser implementation differences, so you don't have to.

 **This package is feature complete.
-No new changes will be accepted.**
+No new features will be accepted.**

 #### [Demo](https://sindresorhus.com/screenfull.js)